- Online Shopping Statistics – Do the Numbers Count?

 7. Product variations – color and size

 Product variations help to make items more visible, as some colors or sizes may have been lost down the Amazon ‘black hole’ on the 30th page of the search results.
-By appearing on the same product page with colors and sizes that are ranked high in the search, these SKUs become more visible.
+By appearing on the same product page with colors and sizes ranked high in the search, these SKUs become more visible.

 9. Shipping Details